Blue Light Glasses vs Anti-Fatigue Glasses: What's the Difference?

 Blue Light Glasses: What They Do

 Blue light glasses are designed to reduce the amount of short-wavelength blue light reaching your eyes.
-This can help in situations where screen exposure – especially in the evening – affects your ability to wind down or fall asleep.
+This may help promote healthier sleep after extended periods of using digital displays at night.

 Anti-Fatigue Glasses: What They Do

-These lenses reduce the workload on your eye’s focusing system, helping to alleviate headaches, blurry vision, and general discomfort throughout the day. - Support for Heavy Screen Users
+As these lenses reduce the workload on your eye’s focusing system, they may help to alleviate headaches, blurry vision, and general discomfort throughout the day.

 Do I Need Anti-Blue Light or Anti-Fatigue Lenses?